United Kingdom: handling internal investigations

 - Cease any normal document destruction programme in relation to historic documents that could be relevant to the investigation.

 - Secure any relevant electronic material, for example, laptops, electronic devices and hard drives, which could contain relevant material.
 In the interests of maintaining business continuity, it may be necessary to image the respective devices to preserve the integrity of the data.

-- Ensure that back-up tapes or hard drives are secured in relation to the company’s network and email servers.
+- Ensure that back-up tapes or hard drives are secured in relation to the company’s network and e-mail servers.

 In addition, a document hold notice should be sent to all relevant custodians and employees clearly identifying the categories of material that should be preserved, without giving away details of the allegations that the investigation relates to.
-It is also helpful to conduct document collection interviews with custodians to try to establish all the locations where they may have kept or saved relevant evidential material.
+It is also helpful to conduct document collection interviews with custodians to try and establish all the locations where they may have kept or saved relevant evidential material.

 Once the review set has been identified, a review team should be set up to work through all of the documents, categorising them according to a predetermined review protocol that specifies the different issues under investigation.
-This first-level review is essential for removing irrelevant material and reducing the evidence to what is directly related to the issues.
+This first-level review is essential for removing the irrelevant material and reducing the evidence to what is directly related to the issues.
 It is also a means of identifying material that is privileged, as well as any ‘hot documents’ that should then be escalated to those in the investigation team who are tasked with establishing the facts or are preparing to interview key individuals.

 As the evidence is identified and reviewed, relevant material should be made available to the investigation team so that a chronology of events can be prepared.
-This is essential for establishing a set of facts based on the documents and is vital when preparing to interview individuals.
+This is essential for establishing a set of facts based on the documents and is vital in preparing to interview individuals.
 When preparing any work product based on the document review, it is extremely important that the source documents are clearly identified so that they can be returned to at a later date when preparing for interviews or producing material at the request of government agencies.